200803-java-devops/Project0-Aaron/README.md

 Java 8
 - File I/O
     - [ ] import calendars and events from file
-    - [ ] save calendars and events to file
+    - [x] save calendars and events to file
 - Collections API
-    - [ ] events will be stored in HashMap
+    - [x] events will be stored in HashMap
+    - [x] attendees stored in ArrayList
 - Concurrency
     - [ ] multiple users can retrieve and update the same calendar in database
     - [ ] will allow users to sync calendar to latest

 Maven 3
-- [ ] used to build project
+- [x] used to build project

 JUnit 5
 - [ ] used to extensively test project

 Git
-- [ ] used for project version control
+- [x] used for project version control

 PostgreSQL 9+
 - [ ] used to access and manipulate calendar data in a cloud database